Gordon999/Pi_Videoer/README.md

 SD HOUR - will shutdown at this time. set to 0 to disable.

 COPY / EXIT - COPY will copy all stored JPGs (Video and Pictures) to USB.
-EXIT o exit script.
+EXIT to exit script.